critesjosh/aztec-sdk-starter/README.md

 yarn
 ```

+When you asked for which version of `aztec/bridge-clients` to use, pick the highest version number.

-2. Create your `.env` file and add your Ethereum private key with Goerli ETH.
+1. Create your `.env` file and add your Ethereum private key with Goerli ETH.

-3. Run script, `./src/sdk_2.1.5/index.ts`:
+2. Run script, `./src/sdk_2.1.5/index.ts`:

 ```shell
 yarn go